Farming ducks for meat

-Commercial meat ducks can be reared indoors or outdoors, but the majority are reared in indoor systems in the UK.
+Commercial meat ducks can be reared indoors or outdoors.
+In the UK, the majority are reared in indoor systems.
 This typically means several thousand birds being raised together in a building with straw on the floor.

 Some ducks, particularly Barbary ducks, may have the ends of their bills trimmed to try to reduce the risk of pecking damage to other birds.
 However, the most commonly used breed of meat duck in the UK - the Pekin - is not beak trimmed.

 Free-range birds are given housing similar to that described for indoor production, but they also have an outdoor range area during the day.